-- “Bayern 2” (Bavarian Public Broadcasting, Channel 2) radio feature (1 April 2014, 6.05pm), on the science radio program “IQ — Wissenschaft und Forschung” on “Direkte Demokratie — Was macht der Volksentscheid mit dem Volk?”
-(Direct Democracy — What’s the effect of initiatives on the people?)
+- “Bayern 2” (Bavarian Public Broadcasting, Channel 2) Radio Feature (1.
+April 2014, 18.05 Uhr), im Wissenschaftsprogramm “IQ — Wissenschaft und Forschung” über “Direkte Demokratie — Was macht der Volksentscheid mit dem Volk?”

 - DRadio Wissen (3 August 2013) — Volksentscheide kein Königsweg

 - Max Planck Society (2 August 2013), Forschung Aktuell